univention/univention-corporate-server/doc/architecture/concepts/permission.rst

    only has a minimal set of permissions in the domain.

    For example, user accounts in the group can read the domain database, but cannot view password hashes.
-Additional apps in the domain like UCS@school and Fetchmail can alter read and write permissions for users and systems.
+Additional apps in the domain like UCS\@school and Fetchmail can alter read and write permissions for users and systems.
    User accounts in the *Domain Users* group also cannot log in to UCS systems for a remote shell by default.
 The UCS management system yields no modules